By BCS Staff

-The culinary industry brings in almost $4.5 billion to Hawaii’s economy each year.
-The industry is growing, with almost 6,500 more jobs expected by 2026.
-Hiring managers and restaurant owners want to hire the very best associates and often look for those with degrees or certifications.
+The culinary industry brings in almost $5.6 billion to Hawaii’s economy each year.
+The industry is growing, with almost 5,900 more jobs expected by 2029.
+Managers and restaurant owners want to hire the very best associates and often look for those with degrees or certifications.
 Hawaii has several culinary schools that can help students earn those credentials and secure positions in some of the finest restaurants in the state.

 We created a list of the top 5 culinary schools in Hawaii.
 Schools were included in our list who offer professional development opportunities, a hands on learning environment, a positive reputation in the field based on our research, and a diverse curriculum.
 Several schools in our list are also accredited by the American Culinary Federation, an indicator of high educational standards.

 Culinary Program: AAS Degree in Food Services; Culinary Arts Certificate of Competence; Culinary Arts Certificate of Achievement